 There were other things that I had no idea that I’d be expected to do.
 Yes, I knew that I’d need to promote my work to some degree.
 I hadn’t expected that I’d need to do so much.

-Time that I had planned to devote to writing my next book now had to be spent setting up a web page, social media accounts, and learning.
+The time that I had planned to devote to writing my next book now had to be spent setting up a web page, social media accounts, and learning.

 I’ll have to admit that I was a bit overwhelmed and my excitement began to wane.
 That is until I received the proof of the cover of Death on Paradise Creek.
-Somehow seeing that cover with my name and photo on it lifted my spirits and level excitement again.
+Somehow seeing that cover with my name and photo on it lifted my spirits and level of excitement again.

 My first book signing added to my excitement.
 It all felt real for the first time.
 It was in Vernon, Texas, my home town and the setting of my book.